 The program primarily admits members of the U.S. Armed Services who are on active duty or reserve status, State and National Guard personnel, as well as members of the Commissioned Corps of the U.S. Public Health Service.
 However, interested civilian federal government employees, particularly those who work for DOD, State, USAID, and HHS are also now encouraged to apply.
 The article linked here explains our vision for outreach to our U.S. government interagency partners.

 Applicants from any of our partner countries (the UK, Canada, Australia, and New Zealand) must apply first through their country point-of-contact.
 Email firstname.lastname@example.org if you need to be pointed to that contact.

 Is there any tuition or other costs associated with the program?

 There is no tuition charge for eligible personnel to take distance-learning courses at USU.
-Depending on the course, there may be a variable (although always minimal) number of expenses that students will have to cover on their own.
-This would include the purchase of a headset (approximately $35) if a student does not already own one, and possibly some texts or other materials.
+Depending on the course, there will be a variable (although always minimal) number of expenses that students will have to cover on their own.
+This would include the purchase of some (reasonably-priced) texts or other materials.